msinanc/msinanc/README.md

 - 👋 Hi, I’m Sinan
 - 👀 I’m interested in any type of software, permaculture and working remotely as a free agent.
-- 🌱 I’m currently learning HTML, CSS, JavaScript, React to become a Front End Developer.
+- 🌱 I’m currently using LLM's to build web applications (mostly frontend)
 - 💞️ I’m looking to collaborate on any kind of open source projects that will be helpful for me and others.
 - 📫 How to reach me: cingozsinan@outlook.com